Basis Adaptive Algorithm for Quantum Many-Body Systems on Quantum Computers: Introduction

-These challenges motivate the development of a accurate basis adaptive algorithm for hybrid quantum–classical platform that generates compact, physically meaningful basis set while remaining compatible with present-day hardware.
-In this work, we introduce an algorithm in which reduced Hilbert space with only relevant bases are obtained using an efficient time evolution on a quantum computer.
-These bases are explicitly filtered to preserve key symmetries of the Hamiltonian, including conservation of total $S^{z}$ and lattice reflection symmetry.
-The Hamiltonian is then diagonalized within this reduced Hilbert space to obtain the ground-state energy and wavefunction.
-Because the method naturally focuses on the low-energy sector, it avoids the heavy optimization overhead of VQE, the deep circuits required by QPE, and the noise-induced instabilities that may arise in SKQD.
-Its reliance on shallow Trotterized circuits also makes it practical for near-term hardware.
+These challenges motivate the need for a systematic and hardware-efficient framework for constructing compact, physically meaningful basis sets.
+Here, we introduce a Basis Adaptive (BA) algorithm in which a reduced Hilbert space is generated through short duration real-time evolution of physically motivated computational-basis states on a quantum processor, thereby capturing the essential low-energy physics while avoiding the exponential cost of the full Hilbert space.
+In contrast to existing QSCI- and Krylov-based approaches, the generated configurations are explicitly filtered to preserve the symmetries of the Hamiltonian, including conservation of total $S^z$ and lattice reflection symmetry, before the reduced Hamiltonian is diagonalized classically.
+The iterative selection of the most probable basis states further concentrates the subspace onto the physically relevant low-energy sector.
+Because the method naturally focuses on symmetry-allowed low-energy configurations, it avoids the variational optimization overhead of VQE, the deep circuits required by QPE, and reduces the sampling of symmetry-violating states that can arise in generic Krylov-based constructions.

-In this work we study the spin-$\frac{1}{2}$ XXZ chain to evaluate the performance of the algorithm.
+In this work we study the spin-$\frac{1}{2}$ Heisenberg XXZ chain to evaluate the performance of the algorithm.
 The XXZ model is an interesting model which exhibits a ferromagnetic phase $\Delta < -1$ , a critical Tomonaga–Luttinger liquid for $-1 < \Delta \leq 1 $, and an antiferromagnetic Néel-ordered phase for $\Delta > 1 $ \cite{GiamarchiBook, TakahashiBook}.
 These regimes differ markedly in their entanglement structure and quantum fluctuation strength, making the model an ideal benchmark.
-We implement our algorithm on IBM’s Heron quantum processor for system sizes up to 24 qubits and compare the results with exact diagonalization and SKQD.
+We implement the BA algorithm on IBM's Heron quantum processor for systems containing up to 62 qubits and compare the results with those obtained from Density Matrix Renormalization Group (DMRG) and SKQD.

 Our results demonstrate that the proposed approach achieves sub-percent accuracy in ground-state energies across a broad range of anisotropy values.
 It also reproduces spin–spin correlation functions with high fidelity and outperforms SKQD for comparable reduced-space dimensions.
 These findings indicate that symmetry-filtered, real-time sampling provides a robust and efficient pathway for studying correlated quantum systems on currently accessible quantum hardware.